Sovereign state: Declarative theory

 By contrast, the declarative theory of statehood defines a state as a person in international law if it meets the following criteria: 1) a defined territory; 2) a permanent population; 3) a government and 4) a capacity to enter into relations with other states.
 According to declarative theory, an entity's statehood is independent of its recognition by other states, as long as the sovereignty was not gained by military force.
-The declarative model was most famously expressed in the 1933 Montevideo Convention.
+The declarative model was expressed in the 1933 Montevideo Convention.

-A "territory" in international law consists of land territory, internal waters, territorial sea, and air space above the territory.
+A "territory" in the international law context consists of land territory, internal waters, territorial sea, and air space above the territory.
 There is no requirement on strictly delimited borders or minimum size of the land, but artificial installations and uninhabitable territories cannot be considered territories sufficient for statehood.
 The term "permanent population" defines the community that has the intention to inhabit the territory permanently and is capable of supporting the superstructure of the State, though there is no requirement for a minimum population.
-The government must exercise effective control over a territory and population (the requirement known in legal theory as the "effective control test") and guarantee the protection of basic human rights by legal methods and policies.
+The government must be capable of exercising effective control over a territory and population (the requirement known in legal theory as the "effective control test") and guarantee the protection of basic human rights by legal methods and policies.
 The "capacity to enter into relations with other states" reflects the entity's degree of independence.

 Article 3 of the Montevideo Convention declares that political statehood is independent of recognition by other states, and the state is not prohibited from defending itself.
-In contrast, recognition is considered a requirement for statehood by the constitutive theory of statehood.
-An important part of the convention was Article 11 which prohibits using military force to gain sovereignty.

 A similar opinion about "the conditions on which an entity constitutes a state" is expressed by the European Economic Community Opinions of the Badinter Arbitration Committee, which found that a state was defined by having a territory, a population, government, and capacity to enter into relations with other states.

+The Montevideo Convention criteria do not automatically create a state because additional requirements must be met.
+While they play an important role, they do not determine the status of a country in all cases, such as Kosovo, Rhodesia, and Somaliland.

+In practice, international relations take into account the effect of recognition and non-recognition.
+It is the act of recognition that affirms whether a country meets the requirements for statehood and is now subject to international law in the same way that other sovereign states are.